Symmetry broken states in an ensemble of globally coupled pendulums: Nature of symmetry breaking in a system of coupled pendulums

-Below we are interested in rotational dynamics of pendulums ensemble, described by Eq.~(\ref{eq:EqPhi1}).
-It is obvious that the multiple unit system~\eqref{eq:EqPhi1} has a symmetric in-phase rotation regime $\varphi_1(t) = \ldots = \varphi_N(t) = \phi(t)$.
-We denote such a regime as $(N:0)$.
-According to our numerical simulations directly in the framework of the basic model~(\ref{eq:EqPhi1}), the in-phase rotation mode is stable in the wide range of the parameters $\lambda$, $\gamma$ and $K$.
+The in-phase rotation mode is stable in the wide range of the parameters $\lambda$, $\gamma$ and $K$, according to our numerical simulations directly in the framework of the basic model~(\ref{eq:EqPhi1}).
 However, for certain values of $\lambda$, $\gamma$ and $K$ the system~(\ref{eq:EqPhi1}) demonstrates non-trivial behaviour: the instability of in-phase rotation limit motion is developed and, as a result, one of a variety of out-of-phase states appears, that leads to partially broken symmetry in the considered ensemble of globally coupled pendulums.
 It is worth mentioning that similar in nature effect takes place for the system of only two elements~\cite{Smirnov2016}.
-This effect is also observed in the case of a small chain of nearest-neighbour interacting identical pendulums \cite{Bolotov2018_1}.
+This effect is also observed in the case of a small chain of nearest-neighbour interacting identical pendulums \cite{Bolotov2019}.